• Skip to primary navigation

 Jump to Recipe Print Recipe

-You need 5 simple ingredients and less than 35 minutes to make this Bounty Bars Recipe.
-This easy and healthier version of creamy coconut-covered chocolate candy is going to have you sad you never made these before!!
+You need 5 simple ingredients and less than 35 minutes to make homemade bounty bars!
+This easy and healthier version of creamy coconut-covered chocolate candy bars (aka bounty bars, mounds bar, or almond joy).

 Little log like chocolates with white creamy coconut in the middle piled on parchment paper.